salcedoe/MtMdocs/docs/matlabBasics/Strings.md

 - `" "` - paired double quotes: for creating string arrays
 - `[ ]` - square brackets: for concatenation
 - `( )` - parentheses: for indexing
-- `{ }` - curly brackets: for extract contents from string array elements
+- `{ }` - curly brackets: for extracting contents from string array elements

 ---